riandy-dimas/credit-card-form/README.md

 This is a simple credit card UI that also validate what credit cards you are used when inserting the card number.

 ### Developing
-To start develop this project you can simply do these steps:
+To start develop this project in your local machine you can simply do these steps:
-1. Run `npm install` once you finished cloning this repository.
+1. Run `npm install` from the root folder once you finished cloning this repository.
 2. `npm start` to run the app.
 3. Update the files and happy code!